StratumServer/Stratum/CONTRIBUTING.md

 dotnet build VintageStory.slnx -c Release
 ```

-The bootstrap scripts resolve the matching official server archive through Anego's release manifest, verify it, decompile the assemblies into the working tree, apply every patch, then copy `sources/` on top.
+`bootstrap.ps1` downloads the matching vanilla server zip, decompiles the assemblies into the working tree, applies every patch, then copies `sources/` on top.
 After that you have a normal C# solution to edit.

 If a patch fails to apply you usually want to delete the working tree and rerun bootstrap, not hand-edit the rejected hunk.